Currently, there are over 1.5 billion websites and that number is constantly growing.

 Editor’s note 📝 – Think about how your content answers particular search queries that people might ask Google.
 If you have an online shoe store, maybe you could write in-depth articles on the best features of winter boots for particular weather conditions.

-On-page SEO, also known as local SEO, is the practice of optimizing your website’s SEO from the website page itself.
+On-page or local SEO is the practice of optimizing your website from the web page itself.

 This includes keyword research and optimization, content optimization, title tag description, SEO-friendly URL, image alt text, and so on.